FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Does time have to be linear?
 How do you measure a year?
 [In daylights?
 In midnights?
 In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)

 The timing I have on my hourglass clock can be simulated through a loop or equivilent with real time because there are 24 different iterations.
 The time is linear regarless of if you want to set it to real time or to simulated time.
 It is helpful if you view the clock in military time.
-For example when the sand is all at the top and there is no sand in the bottom it is 0:00.
+For example, when the sand is all at the top and there is no sand in the bottom it is 0:00.
 When the sand is droping and there is half of the sand at the top and the other half in the bottom, it is 12:00.
 When all the sand is at the bottom it is 24:00.

 Can you make time interactive?
 You can look in `screen_test.py` for examples for how to use the buttons.